ChesterHu/SimpleYouTube/README.md

 > npm start
 ```

-#### Not Familiar with Git?
+#### Down load the file
-Click [here](https://github.com/StephenGrider/ReactStarter/releases) then download the .zip file.
-Extract the contents of the zip file, then open your terminal, change to the project directory, and:
+Click [here](https://github.com/ChesterHu/SimpleYouTube) then download the .zip file.
+Extract the contents of the zip file, then open the terminal, change to the project directory, and:

 ```
 > npm install